lockss/lockss-rtd-manual/docs/installing/installer.rst

    .. admonition:: Troubleshooting

       The reasons for some of these tests failing vary.
 Some wait for K3s to start up and retry a number of times but eventually give up, even though K3s will eventually come up fully.
-Youi can invoke just this portion of :program:`lockss-install` by invoking:
+You can invoke just this portion of :program:`lockss-install` by invoking:

       .. code-block:: shell